 - Performing trench work before all underground utilities are identified

 Trench collapses are just one of the many hazards that workers face while on the job.
 No matter the cause, workplace accidents can occur suddenly and leave Michigan workers facing serious challenges.
-If you are injured in a workplace accident, you should not hesitate to speak with a our Michigan workers compensation lawyers.
+If you are injured in a workplace accident, you should not hesitate to speak with a our Clare, MI workers compensation lawyers for a free consultation.

 Contact Jay Trucks & Associates today.
 Ph: (800) 762-8623.